remy/remysharp.com/public/blog/kesimpta.md

 Kesimpta, which of course as an even more obscure medical name (which I either forget or can't spell!) is a monthly injection delivered by what effectively looks like an EpiPen in the thigh, belly or shoulder.

 What's convenient about this particular drug is that I can keep the injection pens at home in the fridge and I'll have a 3 monthly supply to self-inject.
-The other options that the doctors
+The other options that the doctors offered me both infusion at the hospital either on a monthly or bi-yearly basis, the later requiring that I be in hospital for 4 hours for each session.
+There's pros and cons to each, and the monthly infusion was ruled out as I carry the [JC virus](https://mstrust.org.uk/a-z/jc-virus-and-pml) which increases the risk of PML - which is frankly frightening.

-What it's supposed to do is attack CD20 which surfs on B-cells in my system.
-Those B-cells are responsible for (wrongly) attacking the protective layer around the nervous system.
+What it's supposed to do is remove B-cells from my system.
+B-cells are part of the immune system, but in multiple sclerosis, the immune system attacks the protective layer around nerve cells.
 That damage is irreversible and what (from what I understand) responsible for MS symptoms.

+The drugs also known as DMT, try to reduce the chance of a relapse and is supposed to slow down the progression of the disease.
+Fun stuff.

 What this means in practice for my body is that my immune system is purposely reduced (those B-cells are also responsible for immunity), which means apparently no cuddling snotty babies.
+Though the reality is that with my young kids going to school and bringing back all variations of The Lurgy it's just something I'm going to have to balance in my life.

 ## Delivery